Hands-On Soup Making Workshop

 Join us in the Willow Wisp Organic Farm kitchen & learn how to make 2 delicious soups with step-by-step guidance from Souperstar Tannis Kowalchuk.

-Each participant will learn the basics of soup making and will chop, dice, and cook a chicken soup & a borscht with farm-fresh ingredients that will be provided.
+Each participant will learn the basics of soup making and will chop, dice, and cook an organic chicken ginger soup & a mix vegetable lentil with farm-fresh ingredients that will be provided from Willow Wisp Organic Farm.

-Please bring in 2 quart-sized containers to take the soup you made home to share with your family & friends.
+Please bring your favorite chopping knife and 2 containers to take the soups home to share with your family & friends.

 Limited seats are available for this intimate, hands-on cooking demo!
 Reserve your spot now!